-Guy was the youngest person to be appointed concertmaster of the Berliner Philharmoniker in 2000, a position which heralded his debut as an orchestral member.
-He will retire from this position at the end of the 2012-13 season.
+He was the youngest person ever to be appointed concertmaster of the Berliner Philharmoniker in 2000, a position he held for twelve years before leaving to pursue his solo career.

 Guy plays a rare violin made by Francesco Roggieri in 1679.

 19:00 26 May 2019 Grosser Saal Laeiszhalle, HAMBURG